AlexShRz/alette-os/apps/marketing/docs/getting-started/api-context.md

 ```

 ## Direct value access
-**Direct value access** is an antipattern where you reference values
+**Direct value access** is an antipattern where you access global values
-inside your api code without passing them through api context.
+directly inside your api code without passing them through api context.

 You can see how your code becomes untestable:
 ```ts